espressif/esp-idf/docs/en/api-guides/build-system-cmake.rst

 Alternatively, it is possible to manually copy the parameters from the argument file and pass them on the command line.

-The build directory also contains a generated file ``project_description.json`` which contains project information, including project flash information, in the JSON format.
+The build directory also contains a generated file ``flasher_args.json`` which contains project flash information, in JSON format.
 This file is used by ``idf.py`` and can also be used by other tools which need information about the project build.

 Building the Bootloader
 =======================